Here are 10 tips for hiring and working with a virtual assistant from TaskUs CEO Bryce Maddock:

 5) Create a sick or absent policy.
 Figure out how they will notify you, and what your backup plan is for all of their work.
 Remember that power outages and internet outages occur a lot more in developing countries, so decide how you’d like them to notify you in case that occurs.

 6) Remember, you will only get a great return on your investment if you invest a substantial amount of time to teach.
 One common mistake people and businesses make is thinking that virtual assistance is a “canned” service or product.
-Every person and every business has unique tasks and daily business processes.
+Every person and every business have unique tasks and daily business processes.
 TaskUs evolved to the company it is today based on providing unique and specific daily business processes for this very reason.

 7) The more objective you are, the better.
 Always have goals.
 For example, we often get requests from companies that want us to help their sales team generate leads.
-When asked what their ultimate goal is, we often get a vague answer like “to increase our sales and revenue dramatically”.
+When asked what their ultimate goal is, we often get a vague answer like “to increase our sales and revenue dramatically.”
 Remember, your virtual assistant is just like you in that they need a purpose and something to drive towards.
 Give them specific goals and metrics for better results.

 8) Learn more about yourself before determining who is the best assistant for you.
 Books like StrengthsFinder 2.0 can be incredibly helpful in that they will reveal your personal strengths and weaknesses.
 Knowing that info is key as you will always work better with someone that compliments your strengths and counteracts your weaknesses.